AI for Internal Finance Teams — Free webinar on using Claude/AI for variance commentary. June 4, 11 am AEST. Register now →

 Payment redirection scams - where a fraudulent invoice arrives with a known supplier’s name but changed bank details - cost Australian businesses $152.6 million in 2024 according to the National Anti-Scam Centre.
 This fraud enters the AP workflow at the moment the invoice arrives - before any approval workflow, internal or external, has the opportunity to act on it.

-Most AP governance discussions conflate two distinct problems:
+Most AP governance discussions conflate two distinct problems.

 Approval governance: Who approves which invoices, under what authority, and with what record?
 ApprovalMax addresses this well.
 Native Xero approvals address it partially.